 This Sutra praised by the Buddhas.

-In the Latter Ending Age,
+In the future Ending Age,

 Those who uphold this Sutra,

-Be they at home, left home,
+For those at home, those who have left home,

-Or those who are not Bodhisattvas,
+And those who are not Bodhisattvas,

 Thinking, “Those who do not hear